Brandon Beane: "I regret not getting Derek Anderson in here earlier"

-The Buffalo Bills made several moves this offseason to shore up their quarterback room.
-From trading Tyrod Taylor all the way through mid-season, they were tinkering with the quarterbacks and general manager Brandon Beane provided some insights into the timing of the move on One Bills Live Wednesday.
+The Buffalo Bills made several moves this off-season to shore up their quarterback room.
+Starting with trading Tyrod Taylor and all the way through mid-season, they were tinkering with the quarterbacks and general manager Brandon Beane provided some insights into the timing of the move on One Bills Live Wednesday.

 From Tyrod Taylor and Nathan Peterman through AJ McCarron and Josh Allen to Derek Anderson and Matt Barkley, a lot of players took snaps in Buffalo in 2018.